akwohlgenant/akwohlgenant.github.io/_posts/2020-06-13-fbi_background_python.md

 <a id='intro'></a>
 ## Introduction

-This project will use Python and several of its associated libraries in  a Jupyter Notebook to investigate a dataset derived from the National Instant Background Check System (NICS).
+This project uses Python and several of its associated libraries in a Jupyter Notebook to investigate a dataset derived from the National Instant Background Check System (NICS).
 The NICS is a system developed by the United States Federal Bureau of Investigation (FBI) as a means to prevent firearms from falling into the wrong hands.
 Here's how it works: when someone tries to buy a firearm in the United States, the seller contacts NICS, either through the internet or by telephone.
 The seller submits a form filled out by the prospective buyer, and the system checks to see if the buyer has a criminal record or is otherwise ineligible to purchase a firearm.
 More details on the NICS system can be found on the FBI website:

  (<https://www.fbi.gov/services/cjis/nics>)